joeeoj/recipes/recipes/beef-and-broccoli-bowl.md

 3. Heat large nonstick skillet over medium heat and add olive oil.
 After hot cook garlic for 1-2 minutes.
 4. If not using sous vide, increase to med-high and add steak.
 Cook for 3-4 minutes
 5. Reduce to medium.
 Pour in sauce and stir to avoid clumping.
 Then add broccoli.
-6. Cook and stir for 2 minutes then remove from heat and allow residual heat to cook for 4 more minutes. (mix in cut steak if sous vide used)
+6. Cook and stir for 2 minutes, remove from heat, cover, and allow residual heat to cook for 4 more minutes. (mix in cut steak if sous vide used)
 7. Garnish with lime wedges and chopped green onions

 ## notes